 - In the beginning of Willa Cather's Death Comes for the Archbishop, Bishop Latour must cross the New Mexico desert to Santa Fe.

 - In L. Frank Baum's The Marvelous Land of Oz, the second Oz book, Mombi tries this to escape Glinda.
 Glinda catches her.

-- In Robert E. Howard's "The Slithering Shadows" Conan the Barbarian and a girl are crossing the desert away from a disasterous battle.
+- In Robert E. Howard's "The Slithering Shadow" Conan the Barbarian and a girl are crossing the desert away from a disastrous battle.

 - An odd example, from Laurence Yep's Dragon Series - In Dragon of the Lost Sea, the dragon Shimmer injures her wing, and she and the boy Thorn have to cross a dried out sea on foot.
 Since all the water was removed from the sea instantaneously via magic, the dry seabed is a desert plain of blindingly white salt flats, with periodic stinging salt winds.